Manoj-Sahoo-536/mern/Notepad/DEPLOYMENT.md

      - JWT_SECRET (minimum 32 characters)
    - Go to Render Dashboard → Your Service → "Environment" tab to verify

-3. **MongoDB Connection Error:**
+3. **MongoDB Connection Error ("Could not connect to any servers"):**
+   - **MOST COMMON ISSUE**: IP not whitelisted
+     - Go to MongoDB Atlas → Network Access
+     - Ensure `0.0.0.0/0` is in the IP Access List
+     - If not, click "Add IP Address" → "Allow Access from Anywhere"
+     - Wait 2-3 minutes after adding, then redeploy on Render
-   - Verify MongoDB Atlas connection string is correct
+   - Verify MongoDB Atlas connection string is correct in Render environment variables
-   - Ensure password has no special characters or is URL-encoded
+   - Check password has no special characters (or is URL-encoded)
-   - Check MongoDB Network Access allows 0.0.0.0/0
-   - Test connection string format: `mongodb+srv://username:password@cluster.xxxxx.mongodb.net/dbname`
+   - Verify connection string format: `mongodb+srv://username:password@cluster.xxxxx.mongodb.net/dbname?retryWrites=true&w=majority`

 4. **Service Running but Not Responding:**
    - Wait 30-60 seconds (free tier cold start)